 The basics are all about appreciating in a meaningful way, creating a super fun culture.
 Make sure to do it, so the employees appreciate and make sure employee recognition doesn't backfire.

 The number one type of employee recognition is a service recognition program.
 For birthdays, many companies may simply give a birthday card to each employee.
 Think outside the box.
 Try using birthday cards from nonprofit organizations, such as BirthdayWishes.org.

 Try to tie your company with philanthropy to increase staff engagement.I recently had my 5th anniversary of working with my company.
 My manager and co-workers surprised me by having a party in the office with food catered by my favorite lunch place.
 They also had a small plaque made that I now display in my office.
 It was a very nice surprise for me as I was not expecting such a short amount of time to be celebrated.I had a colleague who would always help us out in the morning.
 Bring us coffee and donuts to save us the trouble.
 The guy was great and would always do small things like this.
 One day, the manager decided to pay him back in a special way.
 He promoted him on the spot on his birthday.

 Solid track to promotion

-Having a clear definition of what it takes to rise up in the company is core to recognizing your employees.
-For instance, Chipotle’s recognition program for restaurant staff surrounds a fast and clear path to raises and new job titles.
+Having a clear definition of what it takes to rise up in the company is vital in recognizing your employees.
+For instance, Chipotle’s employee recognition program ideas for restaurant staff are based around a fast and clear path to raises and new job titles.
 If there isn’t a clear track, make sure to keep promoting people who show promise.I was hired as a cook and worked hard.
 Then there was new management that took over.
-After this happened I was promoted to assistant manager and got recognition for the things I did right and did well.One day my boss approached me and told me that I have what it takes to be an office manager.
-And that is how I was promoted and got the recognition I deserve.
+After this happened, I was promoted to assistant manager and got recognition for the things I did right and did well.One day, my boss approached me and told me that I have what it takes to be an office manager.
+That is how I was promoted and got the recognition I deserve.

 Crawl, Walk, Run into Employee Rewards and Recognition